 Point of Care Software Solutions in Long Term Care

 Long term care is not limited to the care provided in nursing homes or retirement homes.
 Rather, as the Administration for Community Living states, long term care covers a range of services that most will require at some point in time.
 That some point can be any point.
 Nobody knows this better than Long, who suffered crippling injuries from a car accident that landed him in a coma, then a wheelchair back in 2010.
 After receiving care in a long-term rehabilitation facility for a time, his life is now largely back to normal, albeit with fresh drive and purpose: to help long term care organizations and staff find success.

 Long term care involves multiple interactions with residents that require varying levels of care on a daily basis.
 Point of Care, then, must be individualized.
 Point of Care software solutions combine electronic health records and medical charts to allow caretakers to quickly become familiar with a patient’s or resident’s needs.

-Advantages of long term care EHR and POC include the facilitation of communication, as testing requests and results are entered through the software, immediately updating records and allowing for effective coordination to ensure the health of the patient or resident.
+Advantages of long term care EHR and POC for CNAs include the facilitation of communication, as testing requests and results are entered through the software, immediately updating records and allowing for effective coordination to ensure the health of the patient or resident.
 For example, a new CNA might be unaware of a patient’s allergies without access to an EHR; or the lab might post the results of an EKG five minutes before a nurse escorts a patient out to exercise, which may influence what sort of exercise the nurse allows before consulting the doctor.

 Of course, Point of Care technology is not limited to software solutions.
 A 2018 article in Clinical Chemistry, a high-impact peer-reviewed medical journal, details how Point of Care hardware is crucial to PoCT integration.
 Some popular consumer devices are now capable of medical monitoring, storing and transmitting data, and then saving it on a cloud-based server.
 Examples include: